Welcome to the Scott Orthodontics family, where we have treated generations of patients with the high level of orthodontic care they deserve.

-Scott Orthodontics been awarded the “Best of the Best Orthodontist” of Polk County by the Lakeland Ledger’s People’s Choice awards for two years in a row: 2016 and 2017.
+Scott Orthodontics been awarded the “Best of the Best Orthodontist” of Polk County by the Lakeland Ledger’s People’s Choice awards for three years in a row: 2016, 2017 and 2018.
 We make it a top priority to give back to the community through volunteer and community service work.

 Our community recognitions: